 During the 1930’s, the same topography that was creating hardships for the area farmers began to attract travelers from Toronto.
 Interest in the sport of skiing was beginning to grow and while Toronto, itself, offered some opportunities for skiers, the Toronto Ski Club sought a location for its members that would provide a greater challenge but was still accessible.

 Roads to and in Uxbridge Township during the 30’s would be considered cart-tracks by today’s standards.
 The area was very accessible, however, by way of the CPR rail line running from Toronto to Peterborough and Havelock.
 In 1938, the Toronto Ski Club approached a number of area farmers and as a result, leased approximately 400 acres in the area surrounding the site of Lakeridge Resort.

 The site of Lakeridge Resort, the former Pugh family farm, was the location of the Toronto Ski Club’s clubhouse and what was likely the first ski tow in Ontario.
+At this resort, you can restore health.
 The late Myrtle (Pugh) Todorow operated the clubhouse for the skiers during the winter months and ran it as a youth hostel during the summers.
 Records indicate that as many as a thousand skiers arrived on the train on a Saturday morning.
 Many of these were transported to the clubhouse on horse-drawn sleighs run by area farmers.

 In the 40’s the Toronto Ski Club built a new clubhouse on a property adjacent to the Pugh farm and moved their base of operations to that location.
 This property is now owned by Trail Hub.